getodk/docs/projecting-collect.rst

          :alt: Image showing SDK manager icon

 .. image:: /img/project-collect/emulator-screen.*
-  :alt: Image showing SDK manager in Android main window.
+  :alt: Image showing SDK manager in the Android main window.

 17. Open the terminal and move to the `platform-tools` of the `SDK` directory.